w3f/Grants-Program/applications/ipfs_utilities_2.md

 ### Project Details

-The implementation developed in this project will be based on the existing IPFS implementation from TDSoftware:
+The implementation to be delivered in this project will be based on the existing IPFS implementation from TDSoftware:
 👉 [https://github.com/TDSoftware/substrate-ipfs](https://github.com/TDSoftware/substrate-ipfs)

 Here is a rough overview about the involved components and communication flow:
 ![Image](https://tdsoftware-dev.de/w3f-grant-program/ipfs-util-2.png)

 **The problem** with the current implementation is, that the bytes of the file added are passed to an extrinsic.
-With that the block size limit will limit the file size too.
+With that, the block size limit will limit the file size too.
 It is then impossible to upload bigger files, which is of course a requirement of an IPFS integration into Substrate.
 All existing projects handling IPFS integration do have the same issue.

 Our **solution** consists of using the RPC API to receive an incoming file.
 Then generating the CID of the content and store it in the Substrate off-chain storage.
 Together with some related metadata (depending one use case: e.g. NFT) an extrinsic is called to store the CID with the metadata and the status "In Progress".
 The file is not stored on chain nor passed to the extrinsic.

 When the TDS IPFS off-chain worker is invoked, it fetches the file from the off-chain storage and adds it to the local IPFS node.
 Once added we can check, if the file is spread in the IPFS network to be sure it is available from the outside.
 At last we need to update the status of the CID on chain to "Done".
 A running IPFS node and communication logic was implemented in Milestone 1 and 2.
 So this project will focus on the off-chain storage usage implementation with an RPC API.

 After implementing the RPC API, another optimisation should be implemented.
-This optimisation will focus on handling InputStreams as input parameters of the RPC API to have a better handling of large input files.
+This optimisation will focus on handling input streams as input parameters of the RPC API to have a better handling of large input files.

 ### Ecosystem Fit